Deemo: Gameplay

+Demonstration of the typical gameplay style of Deemo.

 The core gameplay of Deemo is a score-based music video game.
 Each playable song features three main levels, namely Easy, Normal, Hard, each given a difficulty rating measured in a 'Level' scale.
 The levels were originally being ranged between 1 and 10, however the introduction of the Level 11 song Myosotis in the 2.0 version and the Level 12 song Marigold in the 3.0 version, marks the extension of the levels range, now being ranged from 1 to 12.
 A few selected songs also have an unlockable "Expert" difficulty which may have letters in place of the level number.
 The player can also customize the speed of the notes before starting a level, in a scale of 0.5 (slowest) to 9.5 (fastest).
 Songs can also be "autoplayed" (in the Chart Mode), which plays the song automatically but disqualifies any scores and limiting tree growth.

 In each level, a black line is affixed at the bottom of the screen, and horizontal bars known as "notes" approach the line at a perspective from background to foreground.
 The player must tap on the notes when they reach the bottom line in time with the music, resembling playing on a piano.
 Black notes require the player to tap each individually, while yellow notes allow the player to slide across in a chain.
 Black notes with a white interior are the same as normal black notes, only representing non-piano sounds, but otherwise the same gameplay-wise.
 Mine notes are the opposite: the player should not tap or slide the note when they reach the bottom line.